0xEthamin/yt-dlp-shortcuts/README.md

 [-normal]
 my preferences.
 But you can modify the script for you Uses yt-dlp with specific arguments to download a video or playlist depending on the given URL.
 If it is a playlist, videos will be downloaded with a numbered filename in the order of the playlist and in MP4 format.
 If it is a video, the title of the video will be used as filename and in MP4 format.

+[YT-DLP OPTIONS]
+use the normal options of yt-dlp https://github.com/yt-dlp/yt-dlp#general-options

 playlist:
 yt-dlp -i -f mp4 -o "[PATH]/%(playlist_index)s-%(title)s.%(ext)s" [URL]